All continuing students in good standing and all applicants accepted to the University are eligible to register each semester.

 Official Transcript (Official Academic Record)

-The official transcript is a certified copy of a student’s permanent academic record.
+The official transcript is a certified copy of a student's permanent academic record.
 It contains the official signature of the registrar and the official seal of the University.
-Students may order transcripts by logging in to ConnectU, connectu.msudenver.edu.
-There is no charge for transcripts, except for faxed requests.
-Students requesting to have a transcript faxed will be charged $6.00.
-There may be a delay in request depending on the end of term grading and posting of degrees.
+Students may order transcripts by logging in to the Student Hub, msudenver.edu/studenthub.
+Requests may be delayed, depending on the end of term grading and posting of degrees.
 Transcripts will only be issued upon written request which should include:

 - Student's full legal name as recorded while attending MSU Denver;